microsoft/vscode-mssql/localization/README.md

 ## 1. Static contributions in `package.nls.json`

-The extension uses the `package.nls.json` file to localize the strings the contributions in the `package.json` file.
-The `package.nls.json` file is a simple JSON file that maps the keys to localized strings.
+The extension utilizes the package.nls.json file to localize strings within the contributions specified in the package.json file.
+This package.nls.json file is a straightforward JSON file that maps keys to their corresponding localized strings.

 Example of `package.nls.json`